Iubenda logo

 Are audits required by GDPR?

 Internal data audits are not explicitly mandated by the GDPR.
-However, they are strongly recommended and a good practice that many companies undertake because the regulation places such a strong emphasis on taking responsibility for what you do (accountability).
+However, doing a GDPR compliance audit is strongly recommended and a good practice that many companies undertake because the regulation places such a strong emphasis on taking responsibility for what you do (accountability).

 That’s why audits are an essential measure to implement in an organization in order to ensure compliance with the GDPR’s principles and obligations.
 They help you take a look at your current practices and procedures, to see if they are in line with the requirements of the GDPR.